 National school attendance legislation and guidance was recently amended by central government and came into effect on the 1st September 2013.

-The new guidance and legislation completely removes reference to family holidays or extended leave; as well as removing the discretionary 10 days leave of absence that could be authorised by Headteachers.
+The guidance and legislation completely removes reference to family holidays or extended leave; as well as removing the discretionary 10 days leave of absence that could be authorised by Headteachers.

 As a result, the amendments make it clear that Headteachers cannot grant any leave of absence during term time unless there are exceptional circumstances.
 This will mean that we are not able to authorise absence from school during term time and holiday absence taken during term time will therefore be classed as unauthorised.